esa/pagmo2/doc/sphinx/docs/python/tutorials/evolving_a_population.rst

     :alt: alternate text
     :align: right

-Clearly, as :class:`~pygmo.core.sade` is a stochastic optimization algorithm, each time we repeat the evolution on a different population we will get different results.
-One could want to monitor multiple runs and see how, for example, the final best fitness is achieved as the number of fitness evaluations increase.
-Most pygmo UDAs allow to do this as they maintain an internal log that can be accessed after the UDA has been extracted.
-This allows, for example to obtain plots such as that on right, where multiple trials are monitored:
+Clearly, as :class:`~pygmo.core.sade` is a stochastic optimization algorithm, should we repeat the evolution starting from the same population, we would obtain different results.
+If we want to monitor multiple runs from different initial populations and see how the final best fitness is achieved as the number of fitness evaluations increase.
+Most pygmo UDAs allow to do this as they maintain an internal log that can be accessed after the UDA has been extracted (see :class:`~pygmo.core.algorithm.extract`).
+This allows, for example to obtain plots such as those on the right, where multiple trials are monitored:

 .. doctest::